SAP-samples/cloud-extension-s4hana-business-process/mission/develop-cap-app/README.md

    iii.
-In a next step, using the guid of your HANA  service, you will create a number of services e.g. for HANA and Enterprise Messaging.
-You will do this executing the Cloud  Foundry Create Service Key command.
+In a next step, using the guid of your HANA  service, you will create a number of services e.g. for HANA .
+You will do this executing the Cloud  Foundry Create Service command.

     cf cs enterprise-messaging default BusinessPartnerValidation-ems -c em.json cf cs destination lite BusinessPartnerValidation-dest
     cf cs xsuaa application BusinessPartnerValidation-xsuaa -c xs-security.json cf cs connectivity lite BusinessPartnerValidation-cs
-    cf create-service-key BusinessPartnerValidation-ems emkey
     cds build --production

 > HINT: there is an additional way of deployment - either execute the steps before or the two below to achieve the same result: Run *mbt build -p=cf* followed by cf *deploy mta_archives/BusinessPartnerValidation_1.0.0.mtar*